 Check the fuel filter system: See if it is blocked.
 Use a fuel system cleaner to clean your fuel tank if it is.
-Do this by putting some fuel cleaner into the fuel tank, allow it to sit in the engine a while to circulate throughout the engine trapping all dirts, then Clean the fuel filter after this.
-Also ensure that the fuel filter is not faulty.
+Do this by putting some fuel cleaner into the fuel tank, allow it to sit in the engine a while to circulate throughout the engine, trapping all dirt, then Clean the fuel filter after this.
+Also, ensure that the fuel filter is not faulty.
 Replace if it is.

 Check that You have Turned ON Your Controls: Ensure that the start switch is ON (you probably may have not), the choke is set at START and the throttle lock and the chain brake disengaged.
 The saw will not start if all these have not been done.

 Check the spark plug: Starting issues can be related to a faulty spark plug.
 To know if the plug is working right, there will be a spark when it comes in contact with a wire.
 Corroded spark plugs usually do not spark.
-Clean corroded plugs thoroughly and dry, then put it back into the saw, when you notice this.
+Clean corroded plugs thoroughly and dry, then put them back into the saw when you notice this.

-Check the air filter: dirts, are filtered off by the air filter, so It doesn’t reach the combustion chamber.
-If the air filter is clogged, it becomes difficult for air to reach the combustion chamber, and this could cause starting problem.
-Locate the air filter with your manual and Clean off dirts in it.
+Check the air filter: The air filter filters the dirt off so It doesn’t reach the combustion chamber.
+If the air filter is clogged, it becomes difficult for air to reach the combustion chamber, and this could cause a starting problem.
+Locate the air filter with your manual and Clean off dirt in it.

-Flooded engine: if your engine is pumped with too much fuel, it becomes flooded and will not start.
+Flooded engine: If your machine is pumped with too much fuel, it becomes flooded and will not start.
 Unflood the engine by simply removing the spark plug to dry.

-Check for blockage in the carburettor: when fuel is left in the tank for too long it causes blockage in the carburettor.
-Blocked carburettor can cause starting issues in the saw.
-If the carburettor is blocked it needs to cleaned thoroughly ( cover the throttle when doing this), and the fuel in the engine changed.
-After doing this your adorable wild chainsaw should start working.
+Check for blockage in the carburettor: When fuel is left in the tank for too long, it causes blockage in the carburettor.
+A blocked carburettor can cause starting issues in the saw.
+If the carburettor is blocked, it needs to clean thoroughly ( cover the throttle when doing this), and the fuel in the engine changed.
+After doing this, your adorable wild chainsaw should start working.

 Adjusting the Carburettor of your Husqvarna Chainsaw